Can You Camp in a State Park?

 Credit: California State Parks

-Before diving into our main topic, let's first understand what state parks are.
-State parks are public lands maintained by individual U.S. states for the purpose of preserving natural, cultural, and recreational resources.
+Before we get into camping, let's talk about what state parks actually are.
+State parks are areas of land looked after by different U.S. states.
+Their main aim is to preserve natural, cultural, and recreational resources.
 They can vary greatly in size, from sprawling forests to quiet beachfronts.
 These spaces provide a haven for wildlife and plants and offer numerous outdoor recreational activities for visitors, including hiking, bird-watching, and fishing.

 Can You Camp in State Parks?